 So we think that sustainable ways of removing GHGs from the atmosphere should be given a serious looking into.
 All whilst the world continues to move forward, first and foremost, on deep emissions reductions.

 What is the right name for 'removing greenhouse gases from the atmosphere'?

-Depending on your organisation or school of thought you might refer to the notion of removing greenhouse gases from the air as:
+Depending on the organisation or school of thought, the notion of removing greenhouse gases from the air may be referred to as:

 - Carbon Cleanup